ODEP - Office of Disability Employment Policy

 Utilize your State Vocational Rehabilitation (VR) agency to connect you with job candidates with disabilities.

-Obtain customized technical assistance and resources to support integrating employees and veterans with disabilities into the workplace from the Employer Assistance & Resource Network (EARN).
+Obtain customized technical assistance and resources to support integrating employees and veterans with disabilities into the workplace from the Employer Assistance & Resource Network on Disability Inclusion (EARN).

 To find potential employees with disabilities, contact Employment Networks in your state.
 These networks provide training and job placement services to people with disabilities for the Social Security Administration's Ticket to Work Program.